sketchplatform/sketchplatform.github.io/aboutme.md

 - I don't have any time to play video games anymore, but I still follow the latest trends in hardware and design.

+- Stock portfolios and Chess.
+These are skills that I have always wanted to master.
+Occasionally I play virtual simulation of these games.
+My goal in life is to move pass from "Beginner Level" participant, but it involves alot of critical thinking and being able to predict ahead.